 The Girls in the Picture

-Ordinarily, I focus a review of a biographical novel on the lives and times of the characters, most often considering how effectively the author managed to fictionalize known facts and to extrapolate scenes and conversations.
+Ordinarily, before reading The Girls in The Picture I focus a review of a biographical novel on the lives and times of the characters, most often considering how effectively the author managed to fictionalize known facts and to extrapolate scenes and conversations.
 While I was reading Melanie Benjamin’s The Girls in the Picture, however, I found myself thinking more about Benjamin’s audience.
 Clearly, this author wrote a depiction of Hollywood in the early twentieth century for a twenty-first-century readership, emphasizing the gender biases and the never-spoken #MeToo issues facing women who wanted to break into an embryonic film industry.
 I might as well have been reading today’s headlines, rather than digging into the movies and magazine stories of yesteryear.

 The Girls in the Picture explores the lengthy friendship between America’s film sweetheart, Mary Pickford, and her confidante, Oscar-winning screenwriter Frances Marion.
 The two first met in 1914, when Mary already was starring in the “flickers” and Frances was a young divorcee with Hollywood stars in her eyes.
 Initially, they were complementary soul mates.
 Each was a perfectionist, with almost tunnel vision about her career and her craft.
 At the same time, each frets that her passion for the movies might compromise her relationships with men.
 Will Mary and Frances ever find husbands who admire their artistry rather than fear their successes?